mickelson/attract/Readme.md

 3. Download the Attract-Mode source, extract it to your system.

-4. On Linux/OS-X: Run the "make" command.
+4. On Linux/OS X: Run the "make" command.
 Edit the Makefile first if you wish to change any build options  (i.e. to disable FFmpeg or Fontconfig).

 	On Windows: Either use the Makefile with the MINGW make command or load